fisher-alice/johnny-five-wiki/Servo.md

 ## API

 - **to(degrees 0-180 [, ms [, rate]])** Move a servo horn to specified position in degrees, 0-180 (or whatever the current valid range is).
 If `ms` is specified, the servo will take that amount of time to move to the position.
 If `rate` is specified, the angle change will be split into distance/rate steps for the `ms` option.
+If the specified angle is the same as the current angle, no commands are sent.
 ```js
 var servo = new five.Servo(11);